 At present, there is no evidence that companion animals/pets such as dogs and cats can be infected with coronavirus.

 Many people find it helpful to remind themselves why what they are doing is so important.
 Hopefully, none of your family will suffer more than flu-like symptoms.
 But some people are badly affected by coronavirus, and particularly the elderly and those with certain medical conditions.
-By staying home, you are protecting the lives of others, as well as making sure the NHS does not get overwhelmed.
+By staying home, you are protecting the lives of others.

-If you have been symptomatic, then you may end your self-isolation after 7 days.
-The 7-day period starts from the day when you first became ill.
+Self-isolation: If you have been symptomatic, then you may end your self-isolation after 10 days.
+The 10-day period starts from the day when you first became ill or tested positive.

 Please see below the graph to help you understand the principles around household isolation.